lukoerfer/auto-implementation/README.md

         }
     }

 The annotation provides several parameters to modify the name, package and method statements of the implementation class.
-Please check out [the wiki](https://github.com/lukoerfer/implementations/wiki/Usage) for details.
+For detailed information check out [the wiki](https://github.com/lukoerfer/implementations/wiki/Usage).

 ## License